temitopeohassan/coincircle/app/README.md

-# Crypto Stokvel - Decentralized Savings Groups
+# CoinCircle - Decentralized Savings Groups

 A modern web application for managing decentralized savings groups (stokvels) using cryptocurrency.
 Built with Next.js, TypeScript, and Tailwind CSS.